 There are third party agencies to help you process your passport needs, but to the best of my knowledge, they don’t do for you anything that you can’t do yourself.

-- If you’re getting a visa, be sure to read the Visa section below for some critical information.
+- If you’re getting a visa to enter a foreign country, be sure to read the Visa section below for some critical information.

 - You MUST have current Yellow Fever Vaccination card if you’re traveling to Africa and other “developing countries”.

 Yellow Fever vaccination cards are proof that you’ve been vaccinated against Yellow Fever.
-They’re good for ten years.
-If you do not have a current Yellow Fever vaccination card, and your final destination requires that you have Yellow Fever vaccination, you will not be allowed to board the airplane.
+They’re good for life – but you must have a card proving that you’ve received the YF vaccination.
+If you do not have a Yellow Fever vaccination card, and your final destination requires that you have Yellow Fever vaccination, you will not be allowed to board the airplane.